beacon-biosignals/StableHashTraits.jl/README.md

 You can customize how hashes are computed within a given scope using a context object.
 This is also a very useful way to avoid type piracy.
 The context can be any object you'd like and is passed as the second argument to `stable_hash`.
-By default it is equal to `HashVersion{1}()` and this determines how objects are hashed when a more method specific is not defined.
+By default it is equal to `HashVersion{1}()` and this determines how objects are hashed when a more specific method is not defined.

 This context is then passed to both `hash_method` and `StableHashTraits.write` (the latter is the method called for `WriteHash`, and falls back to `Base.write`).
-Because of the way the default context (`HashVersion{1}`) is defined, you normally don't have to include this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.
+Because of the way the root contexts (`HashVersion{1}` and `HashVersion{2}`) are defined, you normally don't have to include this context as an argument when you define a method of `hash_context` or `write` because there are appropriate fallback methods.

-When you define a hash context it should normally accept a parent context that serves as a fallback, and return it in an implementation of the method `StableHashTratis.parent_context`.
-For example, here is how we could write a context that treats all named tuples with the same keys as equivalent.
+When you define a hash context it should normally accept a parent context that serves as a fallback, and return it in an implementation of the method `StableHashTraits.parent_context`.

+As an example, here is how we could write a context that treats all named tuples with the same keys and values as equivalent.

 ```julia
 struct NamedTuplesEq{T}